What makes a coffee…Specialty?

 - Green coffee and the Green Coffee Buyer:

-The selected coffee is passed on to the Roasters, which roast the coffee.
+The selected coffee is passed to the Roasters, which roast the coffee.
 The roasting phase is very delicate and usually for a specialty coffee it is medium-light.

 Where can we find a Specialty Coffee?